Tuesday, 20 April 2021

 And, occasionally, I still do.

-Yep, give me a pressing problem or a crisis, and I sometimes still find myself clambering aboard the boat, where I find Vera and tell her what's up.
+Yep, give me a pressing problem or a crisis, and I sometimes still find myself clambering aboard the boat, where I find Vera and tell her what's wrong.
 I find her, usually, listening to a transistor radio.
 The 1980s and 1990s haven't happened, of course, and there are no mobile phones or computers or whatever.

 My wife thinks it's very funny, as I usually 'visit Vera' when there is trouble in my life and I can't sleep.